opensearch-project/documentation-website/_api-reference/document-apis/reindex.md

 socket_timeout | The wait time for socket reads.
 Default is 30s. connect_timeout | The wait time for remote connection timeouts.
 Default is 30s. size | The number of documents to reindex. slice | Whether to manually or automatically slice the reindex operation so it executes in parallel.
-Setting slices to `auto` allows OpenSearch choose the number of slices to use.
-This will use one slice per shard, up to a maximum of 20.
+Setting this field to `auto` allows OpenSearch to control the number of slices to use, which is 1 slice per shard, up to a maximum of 20.
 If there are multiple sources, the number of slices used are based on the index or backing index with the smallest number of shards.
 _source | Whether to reindex source fields.
 Specify a list of fields to reindex or true to reindex all fields.
 Default is true. id | The ID to associate with manual slicing. max | Maximum number of slices.